wilmTap/learning-analytics/activity-data.md

 2. Determine with Recipies your application will use.
 3. [Contact Jisc] via email (https://www.jisc.ac.uk/contact) to obtain access to a developer learning locker.
 Provide an outline of you application and the recipies that you'll be using.
 4. Submit your data using the xAPI client libraries.
+5. Ask Jisc to approve your sample data.
+6. Universities can then request Jisc provide you with access to their test or production Locker.